Global-Development-and-Politics-of-Data/Water-Module/README.md

 # Water Module
-Chapter 10 for Global Development: Poverty, Inequality, and the Politics of Data
+Chapter 10 for Global Development: Poverty, Inequality, and the Politics of Data.
+The dataset and code required to complete part 2 of the Water Module is found here.

-The dataset and code require to complete part 2 of the Water Module is found here.
+**About the project**

 **Members**